seojinpark/DeepPool/README.md

 ## Multi-GPU

-Ensure that when you start the docker container that gives access to the gpus, most easily done with the flag `--gpus all`, or you can specify specific GPUs instead.
+Ensure that when you start the docker container that you give it access to the GPUs, most easily done with the flag `--gpus all`, or you can specify specific GPUs instead.

 Update the hostfile to point to multiple GPUs.
-For example, 4 GPUs on the local machine, the hostfile looks like
+For example, to specify 4 GPUs on the local machine, the hostfile looks like
 ```
 #address,gpu_idx
 127.0.0.1,0